Zhenzhen Lu

 About

 I am a scholar of Chinese literature and culture and am interested broadly in the practices of reading, writing, publishing and performance in the 16th to 19th centuries.
-Drawing on archival research in China and Japan, my current book project, The Vernacular World of Pu Songling, examines a diverse body of writings in the manuscripts of village scholars from rural Shandong (in northern China).
-I have also published articles on the topic of scribal publishing and entertainment literature in 19th century Beijing, and maintain active interests in histories of print and popular culture.
+Drawing on archival research in China and Japan, my forthcoming book, The Vernacular World of Pu Songling: Popular Literature and Manuscript Culture in Late Imperial China (Brill, 2025), examines a diverse body of local writings in the manuscripts of village scholars from Shandong in northern China.
+I have also published articles on the scribal publishers of entertainment literature in 19th century Beijing, and maintain active interests in histories of print and popular culture.
 Before coming to Bates, I was a researcher at the Centre for the Study of Manuscript Cultures at the University of Hamburg in Germany, a visiting scholar at New York University, and a lecturer at the University of Pennsylvania, where I received my PhD.
 Here at Bates, I am excited to teach a wide range of courses in Chinese language, literature and culture.

 Expertise